Seven of Wands

-Seven of Wands is a Minor Arcana tarot card.
-Tarot cards are used throughout much of Europe to play Tarot card games.
+The Seven of Wands is a Minor Arcana tarot card.

-In English-speaking countries, where the games are largely unknown, Tarot cards came to be utilized primarily for divinatory purposes.

 Rider–Waite symbolism

-In the Rider–Waite deck, the person braces themselves in a defensive pose against the other wands prodding in his direction.
+In the Rider-Waite deck, the person braces themselves in a defensive pose against the other wands prodding in his direction.
 Looking strained and stressed, but standing firm, he appears to stand on a hill, or straddle a mountain range, to symbolise his strong footing.
-The Seven of Wands defender stands ready for battle.
+The seven of wands defender stands ready for battle.
 It is about defending the footing gained.
 It is the ability to cultivate the struggles at hand into a stronger position.
 He stands alone against a multitude, but perseveres.
 It is he alone who maintains the fight and is not beaten.